Techtonica/curriculum/javascript/javascript-9.md

    });
 });
 ```
 There's got to be an easier way to write things that depend on each other, right?
-Promises
+Promises.
 4. Create a `Promise` and pass a callback to its `then` method.
 Create callback that uses `setTimeout` to mimic latency (network/database delay).
 The callback passed to `setTimeout` will resolve the promise (use the parameter).
 5. Chain another `then` with a callback that console.logs something to show the flow of execution.
 ```